 This little outdoor theater was set up.

 Sometimes in the evenings, a live performer is available.

-As I made my way full circle, I ran into several more grills and outdoor dining spots.
+As I walked full circle, I ran into several more grills and outdoor dining spots.

 This is the main building for Club Wyndham.